openstack/manila/doc/source/configuration/shared-file-systems/drivers/vastdata_driver.rst

 Requirements
 ~~~~~~~~~~~~

--  Trash API must be enabled on Vastdata cluster.
+- The Trash Folder Access functionality must be enabled on the VAST cluster.

 Driver options
 ~~~~~~~~~~~~~~